 Without introducing a smaller problem and the character first, you’re going to have a hard time selling the reader on the major plot points you’ve cooked up.
-So it’s important to start your novel with action, but maybe not too much action.
+So when you’re beginning a novel, it’s ideal to start with action — but maybe not too much action.

 And as you layer in that action, make sure to layer in context about character.
 When we start with a trial, for example, I am much more interested in what happened, who did what, and most importantly, why the crime occurred.
 The dry legal procedural stuff?
 It’s near the bottom of my list.
 My curious reader mind wants all sorts of other fodder.

-Are you nailing your novel beginning?
-Wondering how to start a novel?
+Are you beginning a book?
+Do you need help nailing your novel beginning?
 Let me be an expert pair of eyes on your first pages.
 I’ve read tens of thousands of novel openings, and bring that experience to my editing services.